All Episodes

 I cannot be a member of that party.

-I just refuses.
+I just refuse.

-You're leaving already.
+You're leaving already?

-We're bored.
+We're bored?

 Yeah.